 Get more info on Cappadocia: Travel Icon guide to Cappadocia | Top 6 walks around Cappadocia

-What’s the point of visiting the Taj Mahal?
-Sure, it’s pretty.
-But you’ve already seen it from every angle, in every light, on a million postcards – what more is there to see?
-It’s testament to the glory of this love-made-marble monument that this argument doesn’t hold.
-Yes, it seems familiar, but the Taj – its graceful white curves, misty reflections, exquisite inlaid stone – does not disappoint.
+Yes, it's familiar, but the Taj – its graceful white curves, misty reflections, exquisite inlaid stone – does not disappoint.
 You’ll be fighting the crowds so make your first sight special: get to the gates for dawn, to be first in to watch as the mausoleum transforms from picture-on-a-poster to living, breathing 3D beauty under the rising sun.

-Get more info on the Taj Mahal: with Wanderlust's travel guide
+Get more info on the Taj Mahal: Wanderlust's travel icon guide

-It’s not a friendly looking place.
-The sharp-shard peaks of Torres del Paine National Park, granite horns piercing the wilds of southern Chile, are fearsome – and often whipped by intemperate weather.
-But there’s majesty and drama on a romantic scale in these mountains, and for many they’re the emblem of Patagonia itself.
+The sharp-shard peaks of Torres del Paine National Park, granite horns piercing the wilds of southern Chile, are fearsome.
+But there’s majesty and drama on a romantic scale in these mountains.
 Head to the lookout of Mirador Ferrier, via a winding beech-lined path from Lago Grey, for a panorama of the whole massif.
-Or delve in proper: the 150km Circuit trail gets right in among the lakes, wildflower meadows, hanging glaciers – and those terrifying, awe-inspiring peaks.

-Make it happen: Weather is changeable year-round: December to March are warmest; October to November are best for wildflowers.
-The Circuit hike takes around 7-9 days, covering an average of 15-20km a day; hikers need to be relatively fit.
+Make it happen: December to March are warmest; October to November are best for wildflowers.
+The Circuit hike takes 7-9 days, covering an average of 15-20km a day.

-As the Zambezi River encounters the 1,700m-wide edge of the Victoria Falls gorge on the Zambia/Zimbabwe border it noisily and dramatically tumbles 100m into the depths below.
-Be prepared to fall head over heels for the world’s largest waterfall, as cascading torrents roar into deep plunge pools, producing giant clouds of misty spray, which glisten like diamonds in the powerful African sun.
-It’s easy to see why the local people named it Mosi-oa-Tunya, which translates literally to ‘the smoke that thunders’.
-Take a flight over the falls to truly appreciate their colossal scale or get up-close and personal: the best view from rim-level in the dry season is on the Zimbabwean side; hotspots in Zambia include Livingstone Island, the only accessible land in the middle of the falls – here, if you dare, you can take a dip in the Devil’s Pool, and swim right up to the torrent’s edge...
+As the Zambezi River encounters the 1,700m-wide edge of the Victoria Falls gorge on the Zambia/Zimbabwe border it tumbles 100m into the depths below.
+You'll fall head over heels for the world’s largest waterfall, as cascading torrents roar into deep pools, producing giant clouds of mist which glisten like diamonds in the African sun.

 Get more info on Victoria Falls: 7 ways to see the iconic waterfall

 Given that it’s the world’s highest mountain – an 8,848m behemoth – Everest is surprisingly accessible.
 Not its summit perhaps: tough training, 70 days and £30,000 are needed for that.
-But you can get amazingly intimate in other ways: just 32km from Kathmandu, Nagarkot offers non-trekkers a breathtaking panorama, while short scenic flights from the capital take you within touching distance.
-To feel like a true mountaineer, take to the Everest Base Camp trail – a 14-day trek via high Himalaya and Sherpa villages – to sleep at 5,340m, in the shadow of Sagarmatha itself.
+But you can get intimate in other ways: 32km from Kathmandu, Nagarkot offers non-trekkers a breathtaking panorama, while short flights from the capital take you within touching distance.

 Make it happen: The dry season (October-May) is best for clear skies.
 This is also peak trekking season.
-October-November are best; nights are cold December-February; Nepal’s rhododendrons bloom March-May.
+October-November are best; nights are cold December-February.

 Get more info on Everest Base Camp: 5 tips for tackling Everest Base Camp | Everest Base Camp kit list | Wanderlust editor Phoebe Smith makes the climb

-Desert, delta, forest, big skies: Botswana is the safari destination par excellence, and the choices are endless.
+Desert, delta, forest, big skies: Botswana is the safari destination par excellence.
 Here, you can gallop on horseback alongside herds of zebra, sway on elephant-back above feeding antelope, or canoe the Selinda Spillway, currently full of water after being dry for 30 years.
-For maximum independence, embark on a self-drive safari: potter from luxury lodge to lodge through the Okavango Delta, or feel the frisson of true wilderness on a 4WD camping expedition into the Kalahari desert.
-Wherever you go, you’ll exult in the power of nature, whether watching huge herds of elephants in Chobe National Park, being seduced by the endless horizons of the Makgadikgadi salt pans, or simply marvelling at the rock art of the moody Tsodilo Hills.

 Make it happen: Fly to Maun and pick up a safari, or cross the border from Zambia (having visited Victoria Falls en route), South Africa, Zimbabwe or Namibia.